Hibaber/Hibaber/README.md

-🌻  **Some of my hobbies are**: painting, bullet journaling, reading, trying out new restaurants, alternative therapies
+🌻  **Some of my hobbies are**: major foodie, cinemagoer, traveller, reader, passionate about self-growth and TED Talks

 You can contact me via [LinkedIn](https://www.linkedin.com/in/hiba-berber-926039202/) or via email: hiba.berber@gmail.com